secuxtech/secux-paymentkit-v2-ios/README.md

 ```
     SecuXRequestResult shows the operation result.
 If the result is SecuXRequestOK,
     registration is successful, otherwise data might contain an error message.

+    Note: if return result is SecuXRequestNoToken, the administractor account is not correct.
 ```

 #### <u>Sample</u>